k2view-academy/K2View-Academy/articles/TDM/tdm_gui/04_tdm_gui_business_entity_window.md

 ### Pre and Post Execution Processes Tabs

 These tabs enable adding pre and post execution processes.
-The pre-execution processes run at the beginning of the task's execution , before all the related LUs have been executed.
+The pre-execution processes run at the beginning of the task's execution, before all the related LUs have been executed.
 The post-execution processes run at the end of the task's execution, after all the related LUs have been executed.

 Examples: